zeevo/zeevo.io.old/content/articles/2020-07-17--how-to-use-wordpress-to-power-your-gatsby-site/index.md

 The starter Gatsby app is a template.
 Build something great with it!

-##### If you have had success with using Wordpress as your CMS for Gatsby, or if you want to improve this article in any way. let me know on [Twitter](https://twitter.com/zeevosec)!
+##### If you have had success with using Wordpress as your CMS for Gatsby, or if you want to improve this article in any way, then let me know on [Twitter](https://twitter.com/zeevosec)!